S

 • Query Response Time: < 50ms for simple queries, < 200ms for complex

-• Concurrent Users: 1000+ with proper connection management
+• Concurrent Users: Unlimited with Convex's automatic scaling

-• Data Volume: Optimized for millions of records with strategic indexing
+• Data Volume: Optimized for any scale with proper indexing

-Solo Kit uses optimized query patterns with Drizzle ORM:
+Solo Kit uses optimized query patterns with Convex:

 // Paginated queries for large datasets